shakes76/PatternFlow/recognition/super-resolution-ESPCNN-ADNI/README.md

 This algorithm is a super-resolution convolutional neural network.
 It takes as input a downscaled or small image and produces an upscaled image.

-This differs from prior algorithms as earlier super-sampling algorithms by taking as input a low-resolution image instead of inputting an image that has been reshaped to the final resolution.
-This allows for greater performance and speed.
+This differs from earlier algorithms as often these take images that have been reshaped to the final size.
+This leads to increased computational requirements for no larger benefit.
+Taking the low-resolution image as input greatly improves the computational performance.

 ### Problem That it Solves
 Super-resolution imaging has applications in many areas of imaging, including medical imaging and facial recognition [^1].
-The proposed algorithm is used to upscale MRI images, which could have benefits in medical fields to lower the required resolution of MRI scans, allowing for more patients to access MRI scans.
+The proposed algorithm is used to upscale MRI images, which could have benefits in medical fields to lower the required resolution of MRI scans, allowing for more patients to access the technology.

 ### How it Works
 Figure 1 outlines the structure of the algorithm/model used.
 My implementation